Can measurements show if a treatment works?

 Even though there are usually problems with using these kinds of measurements as substitutes for patient-relevant endpoints in studies, there are sometimes reasons for using surrogate endpoints provisionally.
 For instance, if there is a serious disease for which there is no effective treatment, it may make sense to introduce a new treatment based on surrogate endpoints to start off with.
 It is then important to take a close look at its effect as soon as possible in studies with patient-relevant endpoints.

 The approval process of the earliest drugs for HIV is one example of how surrogate endpoints can be useful in certain circumstances: Studies had shown that as the disease progresses the number of immune cells in the blood decreases.
 The treatment made this number increase again.
-But there were no studies showing that this leads to fewer people developing AIDS or dying.
-Because there were no alternative treatments and HIV progresses rapidly if left untreated, the drug regulatory authorities approved these drugs anyway.
+But there were no studies showing that this leads to fewer people developing AIDS or dying of it.
+Because there were no alternative treatments and the disease progresses rapidly if left untreated, the drug regulatory authorities approved these drugs anyway.

 Bucher HC.
 Studien mit Surrogatendpunkten - Nutzen und Grenzen in der klinischen Entscheidungsfindung.
 Internist 2008; 49: 681-687.

-Bucher HC, Guyatt GH, Cook DJ, Holbrooke A, McAlister FA.
-Users’ guides to the medical literature XIX.
+Bucher HC, Guyatt GH, Cook DJ, Holbrook A, McAlister FA.
+Users' guides to the medical literature: XIX.
 Applying clinical trial results.
 A. How to use an article measuring the effect of an intervention on surrogate end points.
-JAMA 1999; 282: 771-778.
+Evidence-Based Medicine Working Group.
+JAMA 1999; 282(8): 771-778.

 Institute for Quality and Efficiency in Health Care (IQWiG, Germany).
 General methods.
 Version 5.0.
 Cologne: IQWiG; 2017.